Joang10/Joang10/README.md

 - 👋 Hi, I’m @Joang10
-- 👀 I’m interested in AI, Recommenders, ML, TIC, Software Engineering...
+- 👀 I’m interested in Software, Data Science, Graph Theory, ML and AI.
-- 🌱 I’m currently having a computer engineering degree and also self-learning software and AI.
+- 🎓 I’m graduated on computer science at UPC and currently having a data science master's degree.
-- 💞️ I’m looking to collaborate on AI and software projects.
+- 💞️ I’m looking to collaborate on Data Science and Software projects.
 - 📫 Reach me in [linkedIn](https://www.linkedin.com/in/joan-g%C3%B3mez-i-tom%C3%A9-83412317a/).

 <!---